Make your mark

 Our interns are paid minimum wages whilst at Grattan Institute.
 These paid internships are kindly supported by Accenture.

 Internship application dates

 Grattan offers three internships each year, two in summer and one in winter.
-We open applications for all three internships in late July/early August and applications close at the end of August each year.
+We open applications for all three internships on Wednesday August 24th and applications close on Wednesday September 7th.